MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 ## Supplemental Activities

 There is no better place than Ballenberg Open-Air Museum to see houses of farmers, craftsmen and labourers.
-These buildings have been brought to the site from regions all over Switzerland and represent architecture from the 14th to the 19th Century.
+Over 100 buildings have been transported to the site from regions all over Switzerland and represent Swiss architecture from the 14th to the 19th Century.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzYyODk3NTIsLTg5MTg4NDg5M119
+eyJoaXN0b3J5IjpbNzYyMjExMTM2LC04OTE4ODQ4OTNdfQ==
 -->